danrave1234/WildCats-Radio/SHOUTCAST_ROADMAP.md

 - Shoutcast DNAS is already installed
 - Basic ShoutcastService and ShoutcastController are implemented
 - Project is deployed on Heroku (backend) but local testing is needed
+- The websocket-test.html implementation has proven the WebSocket streaming concept works

 ## Implementation Roadmap